 And so when it came to creating her own line, she collaborated with Robertet’s perfumers in Grasse, giving them the freedom to use the highest quality ingredients available: tuberose absolute, ylang ylang, iris butter, rose essence… She’s said: ‘I wanted to reconnect with perfumes from the beginning of the century, like those of Guerlain and Robert Piguet — they were extravagant experiences.
 That’s not to say mine are dusty old fragrances.
 They’re contemporary — clean but not watery, opulent but not heavy.’

-In 2014, the now-famous five have been joined by two new ‘shareable’, rose-inspired creations – Fruit Défendu and Bleu Paradis – created by renowned perfumer Michel Almairac.
-(Rose is a recurring theme in Terry’s own make-up and skincare.)
-As Almairac revealed, ‘To compose fragrances for such an exceptional creator as Terry de Gunzburg was an inspirational journey for me!
+And as Almairac revealed, ‘To compose fragrances for such an exceptional creator as Terry de Gunzburg was an inspirational journey for me!
 Her intuition and style are remarkable.
 She gave me carte blanche to express my creativity on the rose theme.
 Such absolute freedom is rare.’
-You can smell the delicious results in Bleu Paradis and Fruit Défendu.’

-We always enjoy spending time with this dynamo.
+We always hugely enjoy spending time with this dynamo.
+(And are delighted to have hosted a very special Perfume Society event with her.)
 We come away with a beauty secret or two, a smile on our faces – infused with Terry de Gunzburg‘s passion for life, her passion for colour.
 And now, her passion for perfume.